Donald J. Trump does not speak for me.

 Hi!
 I'm Marie Brown (obviously, given that big heading above), and I'm a writer.
 I'm also a 3D artist, a bellydancer, and sometimes even a musician.
 And contrary to the general trend of humanity, I don't like to talk about myself much.
 But I'll try, because people have been kind enough to buy my books and come visit my website.
 Might as well give 'em (you!) something to read while here.

 Okay.
 I live in Colorado.
 I have lived all over the United States, though, and really loved Arizona.
-I have three cats, who frequently make it very difficult to use my computer.
+I have two cats, who frequently make it very difficult to use my computer.
 I used to design websites for fun, but recently, I've had a few too many comments about how my sites look retro, from the 90s, outdated... you get the picture.
 So this time, in an effort to ensure a more modern look and a nice responsive design that will work across many devices, I'm cheating.
 W3Schools, where I go to learn whatever I need for the web, has some nice, handy templates.
 So I'm modifying and adapting those, in an effort to have a modern website sometime before the next century.
 It's making me rather cranky, though, because I happen to like the crazy, chaotic, retro look.

 There.
 I said something about myself, and it didn't cause physical pain.
 If you want to know more, look me up on Facebook or deviantArt.
 There's links.